jdhao/nvim-config/README.md

 # How to install this configuration

-On Windows, the config is under the directory `$HOME/AppData/Local/nvim`[^1].
+On Windows, the config directory is `$HOME/AppData/Local/nvim`[^1].
 On Linux and Mac, the directory is `~/.config/nvim`.
-First, you need to remove all the files under the config directory, then use the following command to install this configuration:
+First, you need to remove all the files under the config directory (including dot files), then use the following command to install this configuration:

 ```
 git clone https://github.com/jdhao/nvim-config.git .